Shenggang/compM080-compGV18-2019/tutorial_001/cpp/README.md

 ![configure](/tutorial_001/cpp/docimgs/cmake.JPG "")
 ![generate](/tutorial_001/cpp/docimgs/cmake_gen.JPG "")

+OSX:
+the default compiler is MAKE. so after you did cmake you need to open a terminal to excute `make` in the build directory.

 WINDOWS IDE setting:
 **You need to set the default start project to execute program in VS2017**